sguox002/leetcode/leetcode-all.md

 cook dish i: dp[i-1,j-1]+like[i]*j discard dish i: dp[i-1,j] our answer is the global max.
 ->>

-<<-1411	Number of Ways to Paint N × 3 Grid    		60.6%	Hard
-dp: using the first row and derive the next row. limited variations ->>

-<<-1416	Restore The Array    		36.2%	Hard
-an array of integer is printed without space. each number is in the range [1,k] and there are no leading 0s. return the number of possible array.
-- dp: current digit can attach to previous up to 9 digits. dp[i]+=d[j] ->>

-<<-1444	Number of Ways of Cutting a Pizza    		53.4%	Hard
-a rect with m x n.
-'A' indicates an apple. '.' means empty. given a integer k, you can cut it into k pieces using k-1 cuts. each cut you can choose horizontal or vertical.
-If you choose vertical, give the left part to a person. if you cut horizontally, give the upper part to a person. return the number of ways such that each piece contains at least one apple.
-- dp, each step we have two options.
-- ith cut we shall make sure the left has at least one apple, and remaining k-i apples. for vertical similar.
-- dp[k,i,j] kth cut and cut at i,j. using simple dp to get the postfix sum at each position.
-- then backtracking with two options using memoization.
-->>

 <<-1449	Form Largest Integer With Digits That Add up to Target    		43.1%	Hard